 Attention Portsmouth New Hampshire and Seacoast NH sellers, don’t make these 7 mistakes that could stop your home from selling.

 1. Not looking at ALL the current listings and recently sold properties within a certain radius of your Portsmouth NH house.
 Be sure to compare; age, size, amenities, bedrooms, baths, and other factors both buyers and lender appraisers (Yep, you have to ‘sell’ your home to your buyer’s lender appraiser too) consider.
 Pricing a property to sell is part art and part science.
+Make sure to get an emergency plumber and electrician to fix all the last minute details as these fixes could significantly increase the price of your house, Electrician Maitland it’s an excellent choice for your needs, thus giving you the authority to demand an increased price.

 2. Not considering current market conditions.
 Market conditions around Portsmouth NH were almost certainly different when you bought your property whether it was last year or 20 years ago.
 Price in today’s market for today’s buyers.